hail2u/grunt-rsync-ac/README.md

   - `~/.cvsignore` file
   - A file set `$CVSIGNORE`
   - `.cvsignore` file in the same directory as a `Gruntfile.js`

+### local

+*Optional*: default value is './'

+A path to source directory.
+This plugin does not normalizes this value, so be careful to set.
+This can be pointed to remote directory.

 ### remote